noxiryma/pp2_js_rpsls/README.md

 and Javascript.

 I chose to create a site using the Project Portfolio example 1 in which the brief was to build a Rock, Paper, Scissors, Lizard, Spock game.
 The game was to involve a game of chance by the user being put up against a computer.

-Having been forced to watch Star Trek as a child I thought it best to make a project my Mum would be proud of as a trekky.
+The project requirements were to include:

+>Pattern matching functionality
+>A limited number of tries before the game is over
+>A score tracking system
+>The ability to play against the computer

 The design of the website was one that I wanted to kept quite simple so it was easy for the user to navigate.
 I also wanted to pay homage to The Big Bang Theory by creating a comic book style presentation a reference to the t-shirts that Sheldon was famous for wearing.
 I also looked to old style arcade games such as Space Invaders and Pac Man as influence on the styles of font used.